jorgeb1980/XMLSpreadsheetGenerator/XMLSpreadsheetGenerator/XMLSpreadsheetGenerator/LibreOffice_fix/readme.txt

 However, this format has been finding problems in both forks of the ancient Star Office software.
 Here are included some attempts to fix:

-+ a row-repeating recursive XSL macro wich prevented Libre Office to save XML Spreadsheets with gaps (empty rows, etc.).
++ a problem with the row-repeating recursive XSL macro wich prevented Libre Office to save XML Spreadsheets with gaps (empty rows, etc.).
 + a problem which prevented Libre Office to save the XML spreadsheet with the desired font styles.